 Enantiodivergent cyclization by inversion of the reactivity in ambiphilic molecules

-There are very few examples of enantiodivergent reactions, and they generally occur with a single element of symmetry, such as a stereogenic centre or a chirality axis.
-For this reason, it is a great challenge for synthetic organic chemists to find enantiodivergent reactions where a larger number of stereogenic centers are involved.
+There are very few examples of enantiodivergent reactions, and they generally occur with a single element of symmetry, such as a stereogenic centre or a chiral axis.
+For this reason, it is a great challenge for synthetic organic chemists to find enantiodivergent reactions where a larger number of stereogenic centres are involved.
 The advantage of this approach is that it makes it possible to obtain both enantiomers at a more advanced stage of synthesis.
-Our idea is based on the inversion of the reactivity of the functional groups present in an ambiphilic molecule (a molecule carrying both electrophilic and nucleophilic sites).
+Our idea is based on inverting the reactivity of functional groups present in an ambiphilic molecule (a molecule carrying both electrophilic and nucleophilic sites).

-As a test of this concept, we focused on the synthesis of cyclic ethers, and considered that an epoxy and proparyl alcohol placed in appropriate positions of a linear precursor constitute functional groups suitable for carrying out this objective.
+As a test of this concept, we focused on the synthesis of cyclic ethers, and considered that an epoxy and a proparyl alcohol placed in appropriate positions in a linear precursor are suitable functional groups for this objective.
 Thus, one could act as a nucleophile and the other as an electrophile or vice versa, providing an enantiodivergent route to obtain both enantiomers of the final cyclic ether.
 In this paper we present the first example of an enantiodivergence process achieved by reversing the reactivity in ambiphilic molecules, and it is also the first time that an enantiodivergent reaction encompasses more than one stereogenic centre.

 In summary, we have introduced the concept of enantiodivergence by reversing the reactivity of specific functional groups in ambiphilic precursors.
-This allows us to open a new approach to the synthesis of any of the enantiomers of a compound from a common chiral substrate, and also allows enantiodivergence to be performed at an advanced stage of synthesis, presenting a great potential to greatly decrease the synthetic effort when both enantiomers of a given compound are required.
+This opens a new approach to the synthesis of any of the enantiomers of a compound from a common chiral substrate.
+It also allows enantiodivergence to be performed at an advanced stage of synthesis.
+There is thus a greater potential to reduce the synthetic effort when both enantiomers of a given compound are required.

 To learn more, check the article here: "Enantiodivergent cyclization by inversion of the reactivity in ambiphilic molecules".